-Can a horse eat apples?
-Apples are safe for most horses to eat and they come in a variety of flavors ranging from super sweet to tart.
+Horses love to eat apples and they are safe for most horses to eat.
 Horses can eat apples as treats as long as they are fed in moderation and properly prepared.

 Keep in mind that just because they can eat apples, doesn’t mean they should eat a whole bag full a day.

 Most horses enjoy eating apples and probably don’t even realize they are eating a healthy treat.
 Apples range in flavor from super sweet to tart and horses often prefer one flavor over another if given a choice.